google/osv-scalibr/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/google/osv-scalibr.svg)](https://pkg.go.dev/github.com/google/osv-scalibr)

-**Note:** The code in this repo is subject to change in the near future as we're merging SCALIBR with [OSV-scanner](https://github.com/google/osv-scanner) to provide a single tool that unifies the two scanners' extraction and vuln scanning capabilities.

-SCALIBR (Software Composition Analysis Library) is an extensible file system scanner used to extract software inventory data (e.g. installed language packages) and detect vulnerabilities.
+OSV-SCALIBR (Software Composition Analysis Library) is an extensible library providing:
+- File system scanner used to extract software inventory data (e.g. installed language packages) and detect known vulnerabilities or generate SBOMs.
+See the [list of currently supported software inventory types](docs/supported_inventory_types.md).
+- Container analysis functionality (e.g. layer-based extraction)
+- Guided Remediation (generating upgrade patches for transitive vulnerabilities)
+- And more!

-The scanner can either be used as a standalone binary to scan the local machine or as a library with a custom wrapper to perform scans on e.g. container images or remote hosts.
+This can be used as a library with a custom wrapper to perform scans on e.g. container images or remote hosts, or via the [OSV-Scanner CLI](https://github.com/google/osv-scanner).
 It comes with built-in plugins for inventory extraction and vulnerability detection and it also allows users to run their custom plugins.

-See the [list of currently supported software inventory types](docs/supported_inventory_types.md).

 ## Prerequisites

-To build SCALIBR, you'll need to have `go` installed.
+To build OSV-SCALIBR, you'll need to have `go` installed.
 Follow https://go.dev/doc/install.

 ## How to use

+### Via the OSV-Scanner CLI

+If your use case is known vulnerability scanning and extraction in a CLI context, check out the [OSV-Scanner usage guide](https://google.github.io/osv-scanner/usage/).

+**Note:** Note all OSV-SCALIBR functionality is available via OSV-Scanner yet.
+Check out [this issue](https://github.com/google/osv-scanner/issues/1701) for the current status.

-### As a standalone binary
+### Via the OSV-SCALIBR wrapper binary

-**Note:** This binary is a thin wrapper around the OSV-SCALIBR library.
-In the near future the [`osv-scanner`](https://github.com/google/osv-scanner) CLI will make all capabilities of OSV-SCALIBR available with convenience features such as vuln matching through OSV.dev.

 1. `go install github.com/google/osv-scalibr/binary/scalibr@latest`
 1. `scalibr --result=result.textproto`